Cray-HPE/docs-csm/upgrade/1.3.5/README.md

 ## Preparation

-1. Start a typescript on `ncn-m001` to capture the commands and output from this procedure.
+1. (`ncn-m001#`) Start a typescript to capture the commands and output from this procedure.

    ```bash
    script -af csm-update.$(date +%Y-%m-%d).txt